bjsimbu/Demo_Project/readme.txt

-This project is created for practising git process
+This project is created for practising git process.